polyglotweekly/polyglotweekly.com/introducing-polyglotweekly.com.md

 ### The Editorial Process

 Articles are submitted to the [polyglotweekly.com repository](https://github.com/polyglotweekly/polyglotweekly.com) as a pull request.
 This allows a conversation to take place with the community surrounding the article.
-This discussion might include:
+This discussion may include:

 * grammatical fixes and other editorial nits.
 * suggestions about structure, e.g., adding a section to an article that might